Physical Therapy Treatments For Rheumatoid Arthritis

 Diagnosing Rheumatoid Arthritis

-If you suspect you have rheumatoid arthritis, it’s a good idea to speak to your doctor.
+If you suspect that you have rheumatoid arthritis, it’s a good idea to speak to your doctor.

 It can be complicated to diagnose rheumatoid arthritis, since the early symptoms mimic a number of other diseases.